blueimp/aws-lambda/authorize-ip/README.md

 port     | The port to authorize, defaults to `22` (SSH).

 ### Trigger configuration
-Add an API Gateway trigger, e.g. with API Key security.
+Add an `API Gateway` trigger with API Key security.
+This endpoint can then be used to authorize the IP of the requesting client.
+[test-event.json](test-event.json) contains a sample API Gateway event.

+To regularly cleanup previously authorized IPs, add a `Cloudwatch Events` trigger with a cron expression, e.g. `cron(0 3 * * ? *)` to run at 03:00 am (UTC) every night.
+[test-event2.json](test-event2.json) contains sample Cloudwatch Event data.

 ## License
 Released under the [MIT license](https://opensource.org/licenses/MIT).